xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 ### Navigation and Search Tools

-The Admin Area Header can also be used for a quick navigation and serach throughout the store.
+The Admin area header can also be used for a quick navigation and search throughout the store.

 A navigation menu in the header allows a store admin to add a new product, category, user or discount coupon in about one click from any page of the Admin area.
-It's just necessary to expand the quick navigation menu and click on the respected icon.
+It's just necessary to expand the quick navigation menu and click on the corresponding icon.

 ![quick-menu.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/quick-menu.png)